toChaim/vitetodo/README.md

 # todo app

+# todo

 1. add scores to activites
+2. add blocksPage and blockPage and block view
+3. add timer and worksession to activityPage
+4. make durration control so it is easier to use show relative urgancy durraation / time per day \* days unil due date
+5. add four quadren page

+# done

 2. change defalut filter and base activity to use pending
-3. add blocksPage and blockPage and block view
-4. add timer and worksession to activityPage
-5. make durration control so it is easier to use show relative urgancy durraation / time per day \* days unil due date
-6. add four quadren page

 # build steps